NuAlex/GpadTools/README.md

 • [Provision Microsoft Entra ID to Active Directory - Configuration](https://learn.microsoft.com/en-us/entra/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory)

 • [Scenario - Using directory extensions with group provisioning to Active Directory](https://learn.microsoft.com/en-us/entra/identity/hybrid/cloud-sync/tutorial-directory-extension-group-provisioning)

+### Important information about reconciliation for Group Provisioning to AD

+If a group is deleted from on-premises Active Directory, Microsoft Connect Cloud Sync will not automatically recreate it.
+In such cases, we recommend using the **Active Directory Recycle Bin** to restore the original group.

+The function `Confirm-GpadReconciliationNeeded` checks if reconciliation is needed between an Entra ID group and its corresponding on-premises AD group.
+If there's a mismatch between the group in Entra and its corresponding on-premises group—typically caused by changes made directly on-premises—this function can help identify missing members to re-add or extra members to remove.
+If the cause of the inconsistency is unclear, please open a support case for further investigation.

 ## Prerequisites